awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

 Setting a Bucket Object ACL
 ===========================

+The
+:sdk-go-api-deep:`PutObjectAcl <service/s3/#S3.PutObjectAcl>`
+function sets the ACLs on a bucket item.

-This example gives a user, by email address, access to a bucket object.
+The following example gives a user, by email address, access to a bucket item with the bucket and item names and email address specified as command-line arguments.
-There are three required input parameters, the bucket name, the object name, and the email address of the user.
-In addition, the user can supply an optional permission argumement.
+The user can also supply a permission argumement, but if it is not supplied, the user is given READ access to the bucket.

 Create the file *s3_put_bucket_object_acl.go*.
 Add the following statements to import the Go and |sdk-go| packages used in the example.